rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 ## What's stabilizing

-Ever since [RFC #1522], Rust has allowed users to write `impl Trait` as the return type of functions.
+Ever since the stabilization of [RFC #1522] in Rust 1.26, Rust has allowed users to write `impl Trait` as the return type of functions (often called "RPIT").
 This means that the function returns "some type that implements `Trait`".
-This is commonly used to return iterators, closures, or other types that are complex or even impossible to write explicitly:
+This is commonly used to return closures, iterators, and other types that are complex or impossible to write explicitly.

 [RFC #1522]: https://rust-lang.github.io/rfcs/1522-conservative-impl-trait.html